wagtail/rfcs/text/054-internationalisation.md

 In this document I will go into all the other approaches we've come across in the past and compare them so you can decide if this is the best approach.
 It’s been 6 years since Wagtail was released so we’ve most likely found most of the possible approaches for translation already.
 We’re in the best place we’ve ever been to pick a standard approach.

-If we do find a better approach later, we might be able to support it for a perioud of time alongside this approach to allow users to migrate (if a migration is necessary), then remove this approach in a subsequent major release.
+If we do find a better approach later, we might be able to support it for a period of time alongside this approach to allow users to migrate (if a migration is necessary), then remove this approach in a subsequent major release.

 ## High level design